15 Top-Rated Things to Do in Annecy

 The Lac d'Annecy beckons visitors with its unspoiled alpine beauty and myriad of recreational opportunities.
 This shimmering expanse of crystal-clear waters is considered the cleanest lake in Europe, plus the scenery is sublime.
 Snow-dusted mountain peaks provide an inspiring backdrop for walking, cycling, sunbathing, swimming, and boating.

 The main beach of Annecy Lake is the Plage d'Albigny (Avenue du Petit Port), which has a spacious grassy area for sunbathing and a path for walking or cycling.
-Pristine as well as elegant, Albigny Beach is immaculately manicured, with flowers and plants bordering the lawn.
-This beach has public restrooms and showers.
+Albigny Beach is immaculately manicured, with flowers and plants bordering the lawn.
+This beach has public restrooms and showers, as well as a picnic area.
 Lakeside staircases allow easy access for swimming.
 In July and August, lifeguards are on duty from 11am until 7pm.

 Next to the Plage d'Albigny within the Parc Charles-Bosson, the Plage de l'Impérial (Avenue d'Albigny) attracts many visitors for relaxation and outdoor activities.
 The shoreline is a mixture of grass and fine sand.
 Well equipped with facilities, the Plage de l'Impérial includes a restaurant, picnic area, badminton courts, ping-pong tables, and beach volleyball courts.

-Families with kids appreciate the wading pool, playground, mini-golf course, and children's games.
+Families with kids appreciate the Impérial Beach for its wading pool, playground, mini-golf course, and children's games.
 During the high season, lifeguards are on duty.

 4. Shopping and Dining on Rue Sainte-Claire